 The Garden Room is our main educational resource and provides a setting in which staff can work intensively with students to help them achieve optimal levels of communication, and complete specific courses in literacy, ICT and skills for independence.

-To support to develop independence and a person’s positive self image in a safe environment.
+To support and develop independence and a person’s positive self-image through personal progression planning.

 To provide opportunity to develop social skills with staff, peers and members of the community.